 - Don’t wait; provide feedback immediately.

-Giving employees more control, autonomy, and accountability over their own time at work is important.
+It is important to give employees more control, autonomy, and accountability over their own time at work.

 Recognition and Rewards